MileHacker Logo

 Planning Your Sightseeing

-To make the most of your sightseeing in Bastia, look into pairing nearby attractions into walking routes.
+To get the most out of your sightseeing in Bastia, look into pairing nearby attractions into walking routes.

 Suggested Itineraries

-Start with the Old Port, then ascend to the Fortress and Museum.
+Start with the Old Port, then ascend to the Stronghold and Museum.
 Dedicate a separate half-day for Place Saint-Nicolas and surrounding shopping streets.

 Navigation Tips